-Last modified: December 22, 2024
+Last modified: June 04, 2024

-This article is written in: 🇺🇸
+This article is written in: πŸ‡ΊπŸ‡Έ

 The Golden Ratio Search is a technique employed for locating the extremum (minimum or maximum) of a unimodal function over a given interval.
 Unlike gradient-based or derivative-requiring methods, this approach uses only function evaluations, making it broadly applicable even when derivatives are difficult or impossible to compute.
-The method takes its name from the special constant known as the golden ratio $\phi$, which uniquely balances intervals to reduce the problem domain efficiently.
+The method takes its name from the special constant known as the golden ratio Ο•, which uniquely balances intervals to reduce the problem domain efficiently.

 Conceptual Illustration:

-Imagine the graph of a unimodal function $f(x)$.
+Imagine the graph of a unimodal function f(x).
 The goal is to isolate the minimum within a progressively smaller bracket.
-Initially, we have the interval $[a,b]$:
+Initially, we have the interval [a,b]:

 output(13)

-We pick two points $x_1$ and $x_2$ inside $[a,b]$ using the golden ratio partitioning.
+We pick two points x1 and x2 inside [a,b] using the golden ratio partitioning.
 Based on the function values at these points, we eliminate a portion of the interval that cannot contain the minimum.
 This procedure repeats, each time reducing the interval size while maintaining the guarantee of containing the minimum.

 Mathematical Formulation